**Important: The Summer High School Application is closed. Notifications will be emailed on March 10, 2014.

 - Filmmakers Workshop: Narrative: How have film and television directly influenced your life?
 List your five favorite films and/or television programs.
 For each favorite, please explain your choice.

 - Photography and Imaging: What is photography and imaging?
 Physically describe a photograph or image that you consistently return to view, then talk about how it engages you.
-What do you love to do?
+Outside of photography, what do you love to do?

-TranscriptsWe must receive your official transcripts, sent from your school by the application deadline, via one of the following methods:
+TranscriptsWe must receive your official transcripts, sent from your school by the application deadline.
+Transcripts must be officially translated into English if they are in any other language.
+Transcripts must be received via one of the following methods:

 - Fax.
 This is our preferred delivery method.
 The fax must include a cover page from the school.
 Our fax number is 212-995-4578.